clampz/ocr_project/README.md

 OCR with Neural Nets
 ====================

-this project is for computing practice & theory at the evergreen state college.
+This project is for Computing Practice and Theory at the Evergreen State College.

-the end goal of this project is to implement optical character recognition for handwritten characters and to give the unicode equivalents using neural networks. the current goal of this project is to implement optical character recognition for computer generated images of text with some fonts.
+The end goal of this project is to implement optical character recognition for handwritten characters and to give the unicode equivalents using neural networks.
+The current goal of this project is to implement optical character recognition for computer generated images of text with some fonts.

-**dependancies**: python2.7, PIL & pylab. python3 with some small modification
+**dependancies**: Python2.7, Python Image Library and Pylab.
+Python3 can be used with some small modification in the 'main' module.

 Instructions:
 ------------
 **regular (numeric) options**

-in order to run, download the repo and navigate to the downloaded folder in the command line. there you can change the inputs to the neural network in the *params* subfolder within the *src* folder. i named my params file params.dat, so I run my neural net back propagation training by typing the following in the command line
+In order to run, download the repo and navigate to the downloaded folder in the command line.
+There you can change the inputs to the neural network in the *params* subfolder within the *src* folder.
+I named my params file params.dat, so I run my neural net back propagation training by typing the following in the command line:
 ```
 python main.py -t params.dat
 ```
-the training will save the neural net automatically and it will show up in your params file.
+The training option saves the neural net automatically which will show up in your params file.

-you can run a saved neural net by running a command of the following form. this option will take the most recently written line number for weights data.
+You can run a saved neural net by running a command of the following form.
+This option will take the most recently written line number for weights data.
 ```
 python main.py -r params.dat neuralNet.dat
 ```

-the params should be of the following form (this example is designed for an AND logical gate neural net):
+The params should be of the following form (this example is designed for an AND logical gate neural net):
 ```
 n_inputs = 2
 n_outputs = 1